-The Division of Education strongly supports the Non-Discriminatory Policy of Baldwin-Wallace College and consistently seeks to assure that programs related to teacher education do not discriminate on the basis of race, sex, political affiliation, religion, age, or socioeconomic status for teacher education students or any others affiliated in any way with the program.
+The Division of Education strongly supports the non-discriminatory policy of Baldwin-Wallace College and consistently seeks to assure that programs related to teacher education do not discriminate on the basis of race, sex, political affiliation, religion, age, or socioeconomic status for teacher education students or any others affiliated in any way with the program.

-There are several prerequisites a student must meet in order to become admitted to the teacher education program, to continue in the teacher education program, and finally to be admitted to student teaching.
+Students desiring to pursue teacher education must meet the prerequisites for admission to the teacher education program, for continuation in the teacher education program, and finally for admission to student teaching.